Unlocking History

 Baseball teams, including the Solons (later the Rivercats), visiting Folsom State Prison, undated.

 Celebratory events marking Easter have long played a rehabilitative role in California prisons to help reentry efforts.
-The following are only a few examples of how the incarcerated population celebrated the holiday inside prison walls.
+The following are only some examples of how the incarcerated population celebrated the holiday inside prison walls.

 Easter church services, baseball at San Quentin